LordSilva4/futurasec-ai-phising-detector/README.md

-# futurasec-ai-phising-detector
+# AI-Powered Phishing Detection System
-AI Phising Detection tool
+This project detects phishing emails using NLP and ML.